 - Senior Category: 14-21-year-olds (5 winners will be chosen)

 All of our entrants will receive feedback, and the top 20 ideas will be shortlisted and taken to our judging panel.
-Winners and highly-commended ideas will be selected from the pool of the top 20 ideas.
+Winning ideas will be selected from the pool of the top 20 finalist ideas.

 Five winners from each category will be chosen by our judging panel.